 Evidently folks were waiting for Solly because as we arrived, a swarm of Deborah's (Solly's grandma) friends gathered around Rachel with their arms cocked against their bodies ready to strike should Solly be offered to them.
 I might even go so far as to say they looked like a bunch of T-Rexes gathered around their prey ready to snatch the choicest morsel and run off.

 That being said, the bride herself was quite gracious to let Solly share the spotlight.
 And the spotlight shone most brightly when her and Solly were together.
 It was actually a beautiful circular connection to see Rachel and Solly and Sophie all together.
 For those who don't know, Rachel and Sophie's mothers (Deborah and Jan) were best friends when they gave birth to Sophie and Rachel only 6 weeks apart.
-Sophie and Rachel grew up best friends through childhood as Deborah and Jan continued their friendship.
-Now with Solly in the picture, everyone undoubtedly is looking at Sophie and wondering not if, but when the story will continue (no pressure Sophie!).

 If Solly has an effect on young couples, it is to say "I want one of those - that doesn't look so hard".
 We will let time tell us if those statements turn into results!